-Color adds a deep, complex dimension to decorative concrete projects.
+Color adds a deep, complex dimension to decorative concrete projects within a backyard living space or swimming pool area.
 There are a variety of options for incorporating color into your project.

 Acid Stains react to chemical compounds in the concrete to create colors and patterns unique to each surface.
 Typically variegated in rich earth tones, the acid etches the surface to become a permanent part of the concrete.